casdoor/casdoor-website/docs/integration/javascript/wechat_miniprogram.md

 })
 ```

-Also, you can use accessToken as a bearer token for any Casdoor operation you want.
+Additionally, you can use the access token as a bearer token for any Casdoor operation you require.

 :::info Tips

-Currently Casdoor is unable to bind existing accounts to the WeChat Mini Program users.
-After Casdoor gets the openID from WeChat if this id does not exist, a new user will be created, and if it exists, the old one will be used.
+Currently, Casdoor is unable to bind existing accounts to WeChat Mini Program users.
+After Casdoor retrieves the OpenID from WeChat, it will either create a new user if the ID does not exist, or use the existing user if it does.

 :::